- Live Rates

 Where are mortgage interest rates expected to go throughout 2021?
 Understanding the mortgage rate trends in Seattle can help you make a more informed decision about when to buy a home and take out a home loan.

-On August 4, Freddie Mac reported that the average rate for a 30-year fixed mortgage declined by 7 basis points to land at 3.43%.
-That’s good news for Seattle-area home buyers and mortgage shoppers.
+On January 22, 2021, Freddie Mac reported that the average rate for a 30-year fixed mortgage landed at 2.77%.
+That’s good news for Seattle-area home buyers and mortgage shoppers, considering that this rate is still much lower than where rates were at a year ago.
 But how long will rates stay this low?
-What’s the forecast for Seattle mortgage rates through the end of 2016, and into 2017?
+What’s the forecast for Seattle mortgage rates into 2021?

 We’ll get to the long-range forecasts in a moment.
 First, let’s take a look at where we are right now.

 One thing will jump out at you right away.
-Current mortgage rates, shown on the far right side of the chart, are lower than they were at the start of 2016.
+Current mortgage rates are lower than they were at the start of 2020.
 Much lower, in fact.
-This flies in the face of earlier predictions made at the end of last year, when many economists were forecasting a steady rise in rates throughout 2016.

-So that’s where we are in the first week of August.
+So that’s where we are in the third week of January 2021.
 Now let’s adjust the lens and look out over the horizon, with a forecast for Seattle mortgage rates.

 The Federal Reserve has something to do with all of this.
 While the Fed does not control mortgage rates directly, they do control the shorter-term federal funds rate (which banks use when transferring balances).
 So the Fed’s monetary policies can have an indirect influence on mortgage rates.

 The Fed has held the federal funds rate near 0% for the last few years, as part of a broader economic stimulus plan.
 Indirectly, this has helped keep mortgage rates near historic lows.

 During one of their latest scheduled meetings in November, Fed officials decided to hold the interest rate near 0% as the US economy continued slowing amid ongoing the coronavirus pandemic.